smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_RIZOMUV_LIVELINK.txt

 then select the items, then the UV Map in the Vertex Map List Then run the hotkey: CTRL + ALT + Shift + R

-if you run it the first time and have installed Rizom UV in a specific Folder, Modo will ask for the Exe file of RizomUV.
+if you run it the first time and have installed RizomUV in a specific Folder, Modo will ask for the Exe file of RizomUV.
 Point to the correct location on your system, then run the Livelink again.